-Teeth whitening is big business, and it's only getting bigger.
+People are rushing to make their teeth brighter and shinier.
 By the year 2024, the global teeth whitening industry is estimated to be worth over $7.4 billion.
-In the United States, 39 million people got some form of teeth whitening in 2017 alone.
-People are focusing on their smiles in ways and numbers the world has never before seen.
+Tens of millions of people get some form of teeth whitening every year in the U.S. alone.

-According to a survey conducted by American Association of Orthodontists, 48% of Americans ages 18-24 have untagged a picture of themselves on social media because they didn't like their smile.
-A 2012 study found that when someone’s smile is yellower and more spaced out, they are seen as a less viable partner.
-Since the color of one’s teeth can indicator their eating, smoking and drinking habits, it makes perfect sense that having a flashy smile can be understood as a virtue.
-Cosmetic enhancements subconsciously give off the illusion of health and subsequently make people more attractive.
-But are they actually worth it?
+Of course, if you know the statistics, none of this news is shocking.
+According to a survey conducted by American Association of Orthodontists, 48 percent of Americans ages 18 to 24 have untagged a picture of themselves on Facebook because they didn't like their smile.”
+A 2012 study found that when someone’s smile is yellower and more spaced out, they are seen as a less attractive partner.

 What Is Teeth Whitening?

 During your chairside bleaching session, your dentist applies a bleaching paste that has hydrogen peroxide or carbamide peroxide.
-These sessions last anywhere between 40 to 60 minutes.Your Dentist could also set you up with a home procedure by molding your teeth, making you a customized mouth tray and giving you a gel that you’ll apply daily.
+These sessions are brief and generally take up less than an hour.
+If you’re pressed for time, your dentist could also set you up with a home procedure by molding your teeth, making you a customized mouth tray and giving you a gel that you’ll apply daily.

-Teeth whitening may be safe and has been proven to work, but it doesn’t necessarily get to the root of the problem of staining.
-Even if you’re using over-the-counter teeth whitening products, it can still get pretty expensive.
+Occasional teeth whitening is safe and has been proven to work but it doesn’t necessarily get to the root of the problem of staining.
+Even if you’re using over-the-counter products, it can still get pretty expensive.
 Are there any alternatives to bleaching your teeth?

-It’s common knowledge that cigarettes wreak havoc on your teeth.
-When your teeth absorb tar and nicotine, the oxygen causes it to become yellow.
-Though they have been advertised as a alternative to cigarettes, e-cigarettes still contain nicotine.
+It’s common knowledge that cigarettes wreak havoc on your teeth and gums.
+When your teeth absorb tar and nicotine, the oxygen causes them to become discolored.
+Though they have been advertised as an alternative to cigarettes, e-cigarettes still contain nicotine.
 Teeth whitening might be able to mitigate the effects of smoking, but unless you quit altogether, you will be caught in a perpetual cycle of staining, cleaning and then re-staining.

 Unlike cigarettes, a moderate amount of coffee is perfectly healthy.
-Although coffee does stain your teeth, there are ways to reduce staining.
+Although coffee can stain your teeth, there are ways to reduce the possibility of staining.
 You should brush your teeth after every meal you have it and try your best to drink from a straw.
 Drinking excessive amounts of coffee will certainly increase your risk of stains, but it doesn't necessarily call for quitting coffee cold turkey or altogether.

 At the end of the day, the color of your teeth reflects your overall dental hygiene.
 If you’re careless and not keeping up with brushing and flossing, then your teeth could build up plaque that leads to staining.
 Since teeth whitening can be prohibitively expensive and is far from a long-lasting solution, you should view your dental hygiene as a worthy investment.
 Look into purchasing kits or sonic toothbrushes and visit your dentist on a yearly basis.
 For those who concerned about chemicals, there’s also a myriad of organic toothpastes and mouthwashes out there, too.